Jiwan Kada Ki Phool

-Jiwan Kada Ki Phool' (Nepali:जीवन काँडा कि फूल) is a book and Madan Puraskar winner written by Jhamak Ghimire about her own story.
+Jiwan Kada Ki Phool' (Nepali:जीवन काँडा कि फूल) is a book written by Madan Puraskar winner Jhamak Ghimire about her own story.
 It has been printed seven times within two years making it the Nepali best seller of all time.
 It has also received many other awards.
-It has recently been translated into English as “A flower in the midst of thorns”.
+It has recently been translated into English as "A flower in the midst of thorns".
 It is all about her life and the difficulties she faced.